dotnet/roslyn/docs/features/interceptors.md

 The goal of the above decisions is to make it so that when source generators are filling in `[InterceptsLocation(...)]`, they simply need to read `nameSyntax.SyntaxTree.FilePath` and `nameSyntax.GetLineSpan().Span.Start` for the exact file path and position information they need to use.

-We add the public API `public static InterceptableLocation?
-GetInterceptableLocation(this InvocationExpressionSyntax syntax)`.
-The API and the new return type are guarded by `[RequiresPreviewFeatures]`, requiring generators which use the APIs to opt-in.
-If the feature is significantly revised or withdrawn, use of `[RequiresPreviewFeatures]` gives us the latitude to make breaking changes to these public APIs or to remove them.

-We should provide samples of recommended coding patterns for generator authors.
+We should provide samples of recommended coding patterns for generator authors to show correct usage of these, including the "translation" from 0-indexed to 1-indexed positions.

 ### Non-invocation method usages